GedaliaR/dnd-character-generator/README.md

 # dnd-character-generator
 A Dungeons and Dragons 5E random character generator

-Web App to generate the name, race, class, and stats for a DnD 5E player character.
+Web App to generate the name, sex, race, class, and stats for a DnD 5E player character.

 More features to follow (hopefully 😁)